Frequently Asked Questions

 Q I’m writing a children’s book.
 Can I apply to your novel-writing courses?

 A You can if your work is targeted at teenagers/young adults.
 The course would not be suited to those writing for younger age-groups.
 You would be much better served by our children’s writing courses – which currently run twice a year.
+Or, if you are writing or have an idea for a children’s picture book aimed at 2-6 year-olds you may find our online courses on Writing & Illustrating Children’s Picture Books more suitable.

 Q Will students be offered representation by Curtis Brown?